ShreyanshIITK20/DnA-website-revamp/elements.md

 ---
 layout: page
 title: Design
-description: We are building a language out of designs, not a style.
+description: Building a language out of designs to communicate, not a style to impress.
 image: assets/images/d1.jpg
 nav-menu: true
 ---